 He first looked at becoming a chiropractor in Atlanta USA and Bournemouth UK, but family commitments resulted in him signing up to a four year degree course in London at the British College of Naturopathy and Osteopathy (now known as the British College of Osteopathic Medicine).

 Perry went on to graduate as an Osteopath and Naturopath 1995 with a 2.1 Honours Degree and in 1996, he and Anthea set up the Broad Street Practice in Stamford.

 Over the last 20 years, Perry has worked hard to build a wealth of experience in general practice, treating a diverse range of patients from all walks of life and corners of the globe!
 He particularly enjoys the challenge of complex cases and as a result has very good connections with local GP’s and Specialists.

 “Even after all this time and countless treatments to thousands of people, I continue to thoroughly enjoy my work, finding it stimulating and satisfying.
 I relish attending courses to further expand my knowledge”.

-As a 60 year old father of four (ranging in age from 30-8 years of age) and soon to be a grandfather, Perry has no plans for retirement!
+As a father of four and grandfather or two (at the last count!), Perry has no plans for retirement.
 He intends to continue offering his brand of osteopathy for many years to come, whilst also trying to fit in his passion for photography, guitars and woodwork.